CODeRUS/GyverLampCpp/README.md

     type - 0 for PullTypeHigh or 1 for PullTypeLow
     state - 0 for DefaultStateOpen or 1 for DefaultStateClose

+Please refer to https://github.com/esp8266/Arduino/blob/master/variants/nodemcu/pins_arduino.h#L40 for pin numbers if using nodemcu-like ESP8266 boards!
+This configuration uses numeric gpio pins, not the ones marked as D0-D10 on the board!

+## Safe mode

+If lamp is turned on while button is pressed, it will boot into safe mode.
+Lamp will try to connect to last known network, otherwise it will create access point.
+You can connect to lamp with your mobile device wia wifi and upload correct json settings or firmware files.

+Please do not use GPIO0, GPIO2, GPIO15 D3, D4 and D8 on nodemcu boards) for button connection, your board may fail to boot at all if putton will be pressed during startup: https://www.forward.com.au/pfod/ESP8266/GPIOpins/index.html

 ## Changes with original GyverLamp projects